LeemanGeophysicalLLC/GEARS/travel.md

 **We recommend arriving Sunday afternoon August 1st and departing Friday evening.**

 ## Travel
-We recommend travel into the Northwest Araknsas National Airport (KXNA).
+We recommend travel into the Northwest Arkansas National Airport (KXNA).
 Sometimes you'll hear it called Highfill, Bentonville, Rogers, or Fayetteville - but as long as it is XNA you'll come to the right spot!
 We will provide a ride from the airport to the hotel for you, just be sure to send us your flight details at john@leemangeophysical.com.
 We will also be providing rides